HomelessPhD/AR_Puzzles/PZL5/README.md

 https://twitter.com/arweavep/status/1135460147881529344): with hints and link to the blockchain [[2]](https://kszeqgxezf5quhzld4nhpasyilhxphclq2peqi5mrn7utxmqhwga.arweave.net/VLJIGuTJewofKx8ad4JYQs93nEuGnkgjrIt_Sd2QPYw
 )

-Puzzle consists of the HTML page (sources also attached in this git - but could be found on Arweave "blockchain") page with an AES encrypted message (the Arweave wallet with **1000 AR** coins on it, that is around of **10 k$** right now).
-The decryption mechanism is already built in page so the solver should only type the correct 4-symbols "words" (4-symbol combinations) to the 8 placeholders as show on picture below.
-The key to the puzzle solving is an image with 8 separated pictures:
+Puzzle consists of the HTML page (sources also attached in this git - but could be found on Arweave "blockchain") page with an AES encrypted message (the Arweave wallet with **500 AR** coins on it, that is around of **5 k$** right now).
+The decryption mechanism is already built in page so the solver should only type the correct symbols to the 7 placeholders as show on picture below.
+The key to the puzzle solving is an image of "child-like scavenger hunt map" with 7 (or 8 depend on your interpretation) separated pictures\objects:

 ![AR puzzle #5 keys](https://raw.githubusercontent.com/HomelessPhD/AR_Puzzles/main/PZL5/pics/pzl5.png )